 Enjoy your culture on Earth Day

-I always put Earth Day and folk art together, folk art comes from the Earth.
-We look at nature and take something from it and creatively make it ours.
+I always put Earth Day and folk art together because folk art comes from the Earth.
+We look at nature and take something from it.
+This creative adaptation maks it ours.
 A bird singing is a new tune for a song, a fallen branch is made into a beautiful carved object, a piece of refuse becomes a new creation of use and beauty.
 This art comes from the soul of a person.
 It is a way to uniquely express ourselves.
 Every culture has a form of folk art, music, dancing and poetry.

-I observed that my Norwegian family made much of their own equipment, did Rosemaling on their cupboards and dishes, carved beautiful wooden doors and shutters.
+I observed that my Norwegian family made much of their own equipment.
+They did Rosemåling on their cupboards and wood dishes and carved beautiful wooden doors and shutters.
 Whoever played a musical instrument, from a harmonica to a guitar, would play while everyone sang.
 My family even sang their prayers.

 Folk art is something everyone can do.
 Many times it comes from the roots of your culture.
-It can be expressed as music, singing, art, crafts, woodworking, painting, or sculpting.
-Folk art is different from fine art because it comes from the common folk.
+It can be expressed as music, singing, art, crafts, woodworking, painting or sculpting.
+Folk art is different from fine art because it comes from everyday living.